Splendid China (Florida)

 Splendid China was a theme park in Four Corners, Florida.
-It was opened in 1993 but closed on December 31, 2003.
+It opened in 1993 and closed on December 31, 2003.
 It was a sister park to the Splendid China in Shenzhen, China, and cost $100 million to build.

 It was a 75 acre miniature park with more than 60 replicas at a one-tenth scale at its height of popularity.
 Each piece was handcrafted to maintain authenticity.
 Initially, Chinese artists were hired to perform in the park.
 After a number of them tried to seek political asylum in the United States, they were replaced by local performers.

 Citizens Against Communist Chinese Propaganda criticized the Chinese government's ownership of Splendid China; the state-owned corporation China Travel Service owned and operated the theme park.

 History

 Origins

 The original idea for the Florida Splendid China theme park was that of Josephine Chen, a former educator from Taiwan.
 In 1988, Chen toured a prototype park, "Splendid China Miniature Scenic Spot", in Shenzhen, China operated by China Travel Service (CTS).
 This park is close to Hong Kong.
 3.5 million people visited the park during the first year.
 CTS recouped its US$100 million investment during this first year.

 She negotiated an agreement with CTS, controlled by Overseas Chinese Affairs Office, under the China National Tourism Administration.
 Under the agreement, Chen supplied the land and management services, while CTS would construct the building, and supply non-management personnel.